Antibiotic resistance metabolism – how bacteria rewire energy

 Superbugs in Action

-How Metabolic Changes Help Bacteria Live
+How Metabolic Changes Help Bacteria Live?

 Treatment Challenges